-Figure RX.
-The shape of predicted reaction-time distribution over a wide range of alpha and beta values by LDDM.
+Figure R1.
+The shape of predicted reaction-time distribution over a wide range of α and β values by LDDM.
 Each grid indicates the predicted RT histogram normalized in the range of minimum and maximum RTs.
-The shape of RT distribution exhibits a pattern of increasing skewness when alpha increases and decreasing of skewness when beta increases.
+The shape of RT distribution exhibits a pattern of increasing skewness when α increases and decreasing skewness when β increases.

 2) Following the previous comment, can the model parameters be recovered in situations where there are only value- based and/or WTA dynamics (especially the alpha and beta parameters)?
 Showing that these parameters are recoverable would help support that these parameters have a specific and identifiable role within the network (see Wilson and Collins, 2019, eLife).

 We agree with the Reviewer that parameter recovery is important to verify both the identifiability and specificity of model parameters.
 In this revision, we now present parameter recovery results for both the value normalization neural activity fit and the perceptual choice data fit.
-Both these parameter-recovery results suggest that the model parameters are specific an identifiable.
+Both these parameter-recovery results suggest that the model parameters are generally specific and identifiable, with the exception noted below.

-In terms of LDDM fits to the value normalization data, [MORE TEXT HERE WHEN BO HAS RESULTS]
+In terms of LDDM fits to the value normalization data, the refitted parameter BG-α (see above) keeps consistent with the generated values within a reasonable range (from -20 to 20); and the refitted baseline input BR is highly consistent with the generated values across a wide range (tested from 0 to 140).
+The best-fit parameters BG-α=3.82 and BR=71.53.
+Both of them are in the range of high recovery.
+By shifting to BG-α we this maintain full identifiability as now noted in the manuscript

-Model-recovery for the value normalization fits are presented in the revised manuscript is presented in Fig-? supplement ? and briefly mentioned in the Results text (pp. X):
+Model-recovery for the value normalization fits is presented in the revised manuscript in Fig. 4-figure supplement 1 and briefly mentioned in the Results text (p.
+13, lines 273-274):

-“NEW TEXT HERE”
+“…parameter recovery analysis shows that the LDDM is highly robust in the data fitting, Fig. 4-figure supplement 1”

-For the fits to perceptual choice data, we took a more narrow approach since model fitting to every new (simulated) dataset takes ~3 days even on our high-performance cluster; conducting an analysis as in Wilson and Collins (2019) to examine, for example 100 pairs of simulated and fitted values would require an unreasonable amount of time (about one year).
+For the fits to perceptual choice data, we took a narrower approach since model fitting to every new (simulated) dataset takes ~3 days even on our high-performance cluster; conducting an analysis as in Wilson and Collins (2019) to examine, for example 100 pairs of simulated and fitted values would require an unreasonable amount of time (about one year).
 Fortunately, it is possible to examine how well the model can recover the set of best fitting parameters.
 To do so, we (1) generated a simulated dataset of reaction time and choice behavior using the best fitting parameters, and (2) re-fit the LDDM to that simulated dataset.
 We visualized the log-likelihood as the goodness of re-fit in the space of each pair of parameters across wide ranges of parameter values.
-All of the log-likelihood spaces show smoothed and single-maximum topography (Fig. 6-figure supplement 2), similar to the likelihood spaces that we showed in fitting to the empirical data (Fig. 6-figure supplement 1).
+All of the log-likelihood spaces show smooth and single-maximum topography (Fig. 6-figure supplement 2), similar to the likelihood spaces that we showed in fitting to the empirical data (Fig. 6-figure supplement 1).
 The parameter values on the peaks of log-likelihood, i.e., the best fitting parameters given the precisions of the grids, precisely matched the values on the peaks in fitting to the data.
 These results suggest that the model parameters are recoverable and identifiable.
 We would also like to point out that the well-featured model recovery may benefit from the quantile maximum likelihood estimation (QMLE) technique (Heathcote et al., 2002; Brown and Heathcote, 2003) we implemented here.
 QMLE captures the 9 quantiles of reaction-time distribution instead of the full distribution, and therefore reduces the influence of extreme values and outliers and prevents overfitting (Ratcliff, 1979; Ratcliff & McKoon, 2008).